Niemann-Pick DiseaseSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Eugen Mengel practices in Hochheim, Germany.
-Mengel and is rated as an Elite expert by MediFind in the treatment of Niemann-Pick Disease.
+Mr. Mengel is rated as an Elite expert by MediFind in the treatment of Niemann-Pick Disease.
 His top areas of expertise are Niemann-Pick Disease, Acid Sphingomyelinase Deficiency (ASMD), Non-Langerhans-Cell Histiocytosis, and Histiocytosis.

 Published Date: January 01, 2015